Stone City Bank (Joliet, IL)

 Cause Details

-Run triggered by shutting down/collapse of the Joliet Enterprise Company (owned/operated by same parties) which exposed intertwined assets.
+Run precipitated by collapse/shutdown of the Joliet Enterprise Company (owned/controlled by same parties) and related rumors among mill workers.

 Measures

-Paid out about $50,000 to depositors early in the day, then tellers ordered to stop payments and doors closed to the public.
+Payments made (about $50,000 paid out) then tellers ordered to stop further payments; doors closed to the public.

 Newspaper Excerpt